keboola/developers-docs/extend/docker/tutorial/setup.md

 ### Windows
 With Docker Toolbox, take an approach similar to Mac OS, but beware of different path conventions.
-Because the docker-machine itself runs in a TinyCore Linux VM, use that VM path as the host OS path.
+Because the Docker-machine itself runs in a TinyCore Linux VM, use that VM path as the host OS path.
 As with Mac OS, the shared folder is `C:/Users`.

 Let's assume you have a folder called `C:/Users/JohnDoe/MyData`, and you want to share it with Docker Container.